Last updated: June 17, 2026

 If you are not on TAFDC

-Use Mass.gov apply page or MyChildCareMA to apply.
-If funding is not ready, you may be placed on the statewide waitlist.
+Use the CCFA page, MyChildCareMA, Mass211, or your CCR&R. If funding is not ready, you may be placed on the statewide waitlist.

 If you get TAFDC

-Ask your DTA worker about child care tied to your employment plan, training, job search, or other approved activity.
-Also read our Massachusetts TANF guide.
+Ask your DTA worker about child care tied to work, training, job search, education, or another approved activity.
+The ASMOM Massachusetts TANF guide may help.

 If you use SNAP Path

 SNAP Path to Work says participants may qualify for child care with no parent fee for one year while they train and move toward work.
-See the SNAP Path supports page.
+See SNAP Path supports.

 Child care is often tied to food, housing, and safety.
-Use the local resource guide and the Massachusetts emergency guide if bills or housing are also urgent.
+Use the ASMOM Massachusetts emergency guide if bills or housing are also urgent.

 Quick reference table